iann0036/tf-cfn-provider/docs/providers/triton/Snapshot.md

 # Terraform::Triton::Snapshot

-The `triton_snapshot` resource represents a snapshot of a Triton machine.
+The `Terraform::Triton::Snapshot` resource represents a snapshot of a Triton machine.
 Snapshots are not usable with other instances; they are a point-in-time snapshot of the current instance.
 Snapshots can also only be taken of instances that are not of brand `kvm`.

 ## Properties

-TBC
+`Name` - (string, Required) The name for the snapshot.

+`MachineId` - (string, Required) The ID of the machine of which to take a snapshot.

 ## See Also